 With that in mind, here are the books I’ve read, am currently reading, and regularly recommend to others to help you on your journey towards mastery of all things AI.

 Artificial Intelligence Books for Beginners

-Some of the questions raised in the book were the very kinds that initially got me interested in thinking about how as a society we’re currently shaping the narrative around the increasing intelligence in machines and our future alongside them.
+Some of the questions raised in the book were the very kinds that initially got me interested in thinking about how we as a society are currently shaping the narrative around the increasing intelligence in machines and our future alongside them.

 From automation and the inevitable effects on work and the economy, to the rise of autonomous weapons, Life 3.0 is a primer for those looking to get an overview of some of the wider implications for what a tomorrow where AI is a fundamental part of our existence looks like.

 AIQ: How artificial intelligence works and how we can harness its power for a better world – Nick Polson and James Scott